trshaffer/COMAP-2015/README.md

 Board
 -----
 Locations are specified as 2-tuples, e.g. `(10, 20)`
-- `tick()` Update the populations on the board according to the hybrid model.
+- `tick(steps=1)` Update the populations on the board according to the hybrid model.
   In addition to the changes described in `Cel.tick()`, spread the infection around to neighbors.
 - `distance(a, b)` Return the taxicab distance between points `a` and `b`